SQLite contains its own implementation of the string formatting routine "printf()", accessible via the following interfaces:

 maximum number of significant digits displayed from 16 to 26,

 forces the display of the decimal point and causes at least one digit

 to appear after the decimal point.|

 The alternate-form-2 flag is a non-standard extension that appears in no other printf() implementations, as far as we know.

 The core string formatting routine is the sqlite3VXPrintf() function found in the printf.c source file.
 All the various interfaces invoke (sometimes indirectly) this one core function.
 The sqlite3VXPrintf() function began as code written by the first author of SQLite (Hipp) when he was a graduate student at Duke University in the late 1980s.
 Hipp kept this printf() implementation in his personal toolbox until he started working on SQLite in 2000.
 The code was incorporated into the SQLite source tree on 2000-10-08 for SQLite version 1.0.9.

 The Fossil Version Control System uses its own printf() implementation that is derived from an early version of the SQLite printf() implementation, but those two implementations have since diverged.

-The reason that the sqlite3_snprintf() has its buffer pointer and buffer size arguments reversed from what is found in the standard library snprintf() routine is because there was no snprintf() routine in the standard C library when Hipp was first implementing his version, and he chose a different order than the designers of the standard C library.
+The sqlite3_snprintf() function has its buffer pointer and buffer size arguments reversed from what is found in the standard C library snprintf() routine.
+This is because there was no snprintf() routine in the standard C library when Hipp was first implementing his version, and he chose a different order than the designers of the standard C library.